Bookstart Baby: What families need to know

-- Show the books to the baby – parents love to see their positive reaction
+- Show the book to the baby – parents love to see their positive reaction

-- If possible, read a book to the baby, have fun with it to show parents their baby will just love to hear their voice and look at the pictures
+- If possible, read the book to the baby, have fun with it to show parents their baby will just love to hear their voice and look at the pictures

 - If not, let the family know how they can read with their baby in a way that suits them